ddev/ddev/docs/users/shell-completion.md

 Although most people will use techniques like homebrew for installation, a tar archive of the shell completion scripts is available in each release, called "ddev_shell_completion_scripts.\<version\>.tar.gz".
 If you need to manually install, you can download and untar the scripts, then copy them as needed to where they have to go.
 For example, `sudo cp ddev_bash_completion.sh /etc/bash_completion.d/ddev`.

-Note that scripts for the fish shell and Windows Powershell are also provided, but no instructions are given here for deploying them.
+Note that scripts for the fish shell and Windows PowerShell are also provided, but no instructions are given here for deploying them.

 ## Bash Completion with Homebrew